Ehsan Ullah Khan: Imprisonment and torture

-Working as a journalist, Khan was arrested many times due to his activities for human rights and freedom of the press.
-In 1982 he was jailed for six months and confined in a dark cell in Lahore Fort during Zia ul Haq's dictatorship from 1978 to 1988.
-He was arrested and tortured after he had written an article about the genetic development of biological warfare germs in a government-controlled laboratory in Lahore.
-Because of the torture, he lost almost all his hearing from one ear.
+While working as a journalist, Khan was arrested many times due to his activities for human rights and freedom of the press.
+In 1982 he was jailed for six months and confined in a cell at Lahore Fort during Zia ul Haq's dictatorship from 1978 to 1988.
+He was arrested and tortured after writing an article about the genetic development of biological warfare germs in a government-controlled laboratory in Lahore.
+Because of the torture, he lost almost all of his hearing from one ear.
 In an article, he denounced how bonded brick kiln workers had been used as guinea pigs and died due to experiments in a secret research project.
-The charge against him was high treason, which carried the death penalty.
+The charge against him was high treason, which is punishable by life imprisonment or death.

-In December 1994, he accompanies Iqbal to the United States to receive an International Award in Boston, Massachusetts.
+In December 1994, he accompanied Iqbal to the United States to receive an International Award in Boston, Massachusetts.
 They visited Broad Meadows Middle School in Quincy, where after Iqbal's murder, some students started a campaign to raise money for a school in Pakistan, that opened in February 1997 with the support of tens of thousands of children from all 50 states of the United States.